mikavir/rx-decode/README.md

 This section will outline the development process of the game.
 The objective is for users to guess the shuffled drug name.
 To aid users in progressing during challenging moments, hints will be provided.
 I will organize this section into distinct features that I have established for the game.

 - **Making the box for letter containers**
-In vision, I wanted to have a box per letter of the drug name.
-That box should have a data-set of the letter for me to use it in the logic.
-I have manage to implement this by making a function that will loop over the drugName word and creating a div per letter and appending it to the DOM.
-A similar approach was taken when implementing the letter containers for users guessed word.
+For the visual design, I aimed to represent each letter of the drug name with a corresponding box.
+Each box should contain the letter's data-set for logic purposes.
+To achieve this, I created a function that iterates over the drugName word, generates a div for each letter, and appends it to the DOM.
+A similar methodology was employed when implementing the letter containers for the user's guessed word.

 ```js
 function addBox(word) {